wil1102/Hospital2/README.md

 ![image](https://github.com/user-attachments/assets/b9ae6e2d-3276-458d-87e5-0a4a76a94938)

 Query 4:
-Query: shows financial and appointment info for any given doctor after inputting first and last name Why?: useful to check which doctors are or are not meeting financial quotas
+Query: Shows financial and appointment info for any given doctor after inputting first and last name Why?: A query of this nature would be useful in order to assess doctor productivity on an individual level.
+A hospital may want this for a number of reasons such as being able to benchmark performance between doctors for promotions by seeing the financial value added by a given doctor.
+In addition, a query of this nature could help the hospital ensure that resources are being allocated to the right doctors in the right departments, such as additional nurses or equipment that is being purchased.

 ![image](https://github.com/user-attachments/assets/ca737d96-e58c-4afe-a40a-599e72aa966d)